Process

 Fibers

 Ioncell® fibers feel soft and are strong even when wet.
-The fiber properties of Ioncell are equal or better than viscose and Tencel™ fibers.
-Because of their high tenacity, Ioncell® fibers are optimal in technical applications such as composites.
+Because of their high tenacity, Ioncell® fibers are optimal also in technical applications such as composites.

 Ioncell® fiber properties